 His life was changed by OSMH (Open Sourcing Mental Health), a 501(c)(3) non-profit focused on opening the conversation on mental illness, which led him to telling his own story to as many people who would listen.
 As someone with mental illness who is not afraid to talk about it, JD has presented on the topic of Mental Illness in the Tech Community to local user groups, regional conferences, and national level events at locations such as MIT, UC Berkeley, Washington State Convention Center, Guaranteed Rate Field, and DePaul University.

 More recently, JD has become extremely interested in the topic of containerization and Docker-related tech.
-He is a member of the Docksal maintainer team as a developer advocate, and has pushed for standardization of local development environments at Nerdery.
+He is a member of the Docksal maintainer team as a developer advocate, and has pushed for standardization of local development environments across projects at his employer.

 When not speaking or coding, JD plays baritone saxophone in Windiana, a professional level wind ensemble out of Valparaiso, IN, and Michigan City Municipal Band, the oldest municipal band in Indiana that is currently performing its 151st season.